 "Have I had to talk to Bale about mental toughness?
 A bit, yeah.
 I just said, 'Stop messing about with your barnet'.
 I said, 'C'mon Gareth, stop messing about with your hair'.
 He was always at it."

-Look at David Bentley, a player that was often compared to David Beckham.
+Look at David Bentley, a young soccer player that was often compared to David Beckham.
 And although he still does some extraordinary things on the pitch, he might get more press for what new hairstyle he’s sporting.
 Bently is a player who was in the English national team, a potential star, and is now just someone who they say has never reached his potential.
 At one point he did shave his head, and I think that was when he received his England call ups.

-Of course there are exceptions to the boring hair good player rule, Cristiano Ronaldo and David Beckham for example.
+Of course there are exceptions to the boring hair good soccer player rule, Cristiano Ronaldo and David Beckham for example.
 Cristiano Ronaldo’s hair is perfectly sculpted prior to every game and practice, with enough gel in his hair to start a citywide fire if a match was lit near his head.